-Self inquiry meditation benefits you by helping you to see the nature of your true reality.
+Self-inquiry meditation benefits you by showing you the true nature of your reality.

-The self inquiry meditation technique (below) will help you to detach from Maya (the illusion of yourself and the world).
-Plus, it will help you discover your innermost being.
+When you use the self-inquiry meditation technique below, you will detach from Maya (the illusion of yourself and the world).
+Plus, you will discover your innermost being.
 You will find this to be a wonderful addition to your regular meditation practice.

 What Is Self Inquiry Meditation Technique?